 NeighborhoodScout's exclusive research identifies the Walnut St / S 6th St neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 45.0% of its working residents employed in such fields, which is a higher proportion than 97.3% of American neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Walnut St / S 6th St neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Walnut St / S 6th St neighborhood buck this trend.
 28.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 If you love row houses and attached homes, you will probably really like the Walnut St / S 6th St neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 25.5% of the residential real estate here is classified as row houses and attached homes.